I wrote this article in 2017 before Entyce became available. Entyce is now available in the United States.

 It is very difficult to get a drug approved in America to combat normal human aging.
 That is because our FDA does not consider normal aging to be a disease.
 So the FDA sets the bar extremely high for approval of such products. (ref) There are occasionally documented drops in growth hormone levels that are excessive for a person's natural age (GHD).
 Perhaps capromorelin will eventually be approved to treat those cases. (ref)

 So I do not believe that Pfizer is actively pursuing the licensure of capromorelin in humans at this time.
 Although some initial Pfizer studies were done in laboratory dogs, Pfizer’s split-off veterinary branch Zoetis apparently did not want capromorelin either.
-However, a small player in the current veterinary pharmaceutical market, Aratana Therapeutics, saw a potential market for capromorelin. (ref) They applied for and received an FDA license to market capromorelin for short term (a maximum of 4 days) use as an appetite stimulant in dogs.
+However, a small player in the current veterinary pharmaceutical market, Aratana Therapeutics, saw a potential market for capromorelin. (ref) They applied for and received an FDA license to market capromorelin for short term (a maximum of 4 days) [I stand corrected on that] use as an appetite stimulant in dogs.
 That application was approved in May of 2016.
 It is my understanding that the company plans to make the drug available to a “select” group of veterinary specialists on or about February of 2017.

 Entyce/capromorelin also increases the body’s production of growth hormone (GH aka somatotropin) and IGF-1.
 Both are anabolic agents.
 That is, they favor the building up of muscle, overall vitality and positive mood.
 But, over time, anabolic agents can also have negative effects on blood pressure, blood sugar level, the liver and the heart.

 So far, there is very little in the scientific literature that allows a veterinarian to estimate the effectiveness of this drug in dogs.
 There are so many reasons a pet might not want to eat and this drug does not address those many potential causes of inappetence (poor appetite).
 When it is effective, it is thought to be working through appetite centers in the brain - not the underlying health issues responsible for a lack of appetite.
 But with its multiple targets throughout the body, that is not entirely certain.
 So this medication is likely to help some dogs but not others.
-Its effects are rapid (a matter of hours), so it should not take long to see if it is beneficial to a specific pet.
+Its effects are rapid (a matter of hours), so it should not take long to see if it is beneficial to your specific pet.

 In clinical trials in dogs, side effects were said to be minimal.
 They included diarrhea, vomiting, increased thirst and drooling (hypersalivation).
 In a news release, the Company said it plans to begin supplying Entyce to “a small group of veterinary specialists” beginning in 2017.
 In that release, they said that 68% of the dogs given Entyce were reported by their owners to be eating better, versus 44% of the owners who receive a similar looking liquid that did not contain the drug (a placebo) that also though their dog's appetite improved. (ref) That is encouraging - but only a first step. (ref)